-The IEA/Kingfar Award is given annually to honor persons who have made high-quality human factors and ergonomics (HF/E) research achievements that address HF/E issues typical of industrially developing countries (IDCs).
-The purpose of the award is to honor a deserving student and allow them to focus their research on HF/E issues typical of IDCs and thereby potentially improve the well-being of people in industrially developing countries.
-Up to eight award winners may be selected each year.
-Each winner will be given a prize of 1,000 USD.
+The IEA/Kingfar Award is given annually to honor persons who have made high-quality human factors and ergonomics (HFE) research achievements that address issues typical of industrially developing countries (IDCs).
+The purpose of the award is to encourage a deserving person to further explore original researches and applications on HFE issues typical of IDC, thereby potentially improving the well-being of people in IDCs.

-- The nominee is a registered PhD student/candidate.
-The nominee may also be a PhD who has been awarded the degree within the past year.
+- The nominee is a registered PhD student or a PhD candidate.
+Newly graduated ex-students who have been awarded a PhD within the past year are acceptable.

-- The nominee is a member of an IEA federated/affiliated society, or a self-recommending individual whom the IEA federated/affiliated society agrees to nominate.
+- The nominee is a member of an IEA federated or affiliated society, or a self-recommending individual whom an IEA federated or affiliated society agrees to nominate.
 It is suggested that the federated or affiliated society promote ways to associate students to enable applications.

-- The nomination must be made to IEA through an IEA federated/affiliated society.
+- The nomination must be made to IEA through an IEA federated or affiliated society.

-- A nomination letter from the nominating society that justifies the quality of the nominee’s research.
+- A letter of nomination from the nominating society that justifies the quality of the nominee’s research.
 Relevance to HFE issues in IDCs should be clearly stated in a specific paragraph.
 The quality of submitted research achievement should be clearly mentioned;

-- Full copy of journal/conference paper(s), and/or design(s) with explanations, and/or project report(s).
-The student should be either the first author or a corresponding author.
+- Full copy of journal/conference paper(s), and/or design(s) with explanations, and/or project report(s);

-- The nominee’s curriculum vitae or resume, which must include references of background and/or present training in the HFE domain.
+- The nominee’s curriculum vitae or résumé, which must include references of background and/or present training in the HFE domain.
 The nominee’s current mailing and email address should be included.

-- A scanned copy of the nominee’s ID (for current studying condition) or graduation certificate.
+- A scanned copy of the nominee’s ID (for current studying condition) or graduation certificate (for newly graduated);